Our team of Professional Learning Facilitators & Associates can travel New Zealand-wide to offer personalised support

 Strengthen continuity across early childhood and primary school

-Taking the idea of collaboration and conversations through Learning Story assessment has allowed Lynn to support teachers in both primary and the early childhood sectors to create continuity of learning for children as they transition.
-At the heart of smooth transitions into and through education sectors is the notion of strong triadic relationship between teachers from both sectors, whānau and children.
+Taking the idea of collaboration and conversations through Learning Story assessment has allowed Lynn to support teachers in both primary and the early childhood sectors to create continuity of learning for children.
+At the heart of developing wonderful pathways to school is the notion of strong triadic relationship between teachers from both sectors, whānau and children.
 Supporting teachers within ECE and primary to create a shared language of learning through Learning Story assessment conversations and hui is something Lynn has passionately engaged in with main teachers throughout New Zealand.

 Strengthening Kaupapa Māori

-Regardless of the internal evaluation focus Lynn has supported teachers to include desired outcomes to their inquiry research question that consider the principles of Te Tiriti of Waitanga, Ka Hikitia and Tātaiako to ensure that teachers are strengthening their bicultural practices.
+Regardless of the internal evaluation focus Lynn has supported teachers to include reflection on language, culture and identity into their inquiry research question.
+Considering the principles of Te Tiriti o Waitanga, and the words of Ka Hikitia and Tātaiako broadens the inquiry and ensures that teachers are strengthening their bicultural practices in an embedded way.

 Lynn has a strong personal and professional commitment to see tamariki build resilience through acceptance, acknowledgement and celebration of their culture, language and identity.
 Lynn’s mokopuna and children whakapapa to Ngāti Tuwharetoa, Ngāti Ranginui, Ngāi Te Rangi and Ngāti Maniapoto.
 While Lynn acknowledges the cultural heritage of her whānau she understand the she cannot be and expert in their culture.
 This knowledge enables her to support teachers to “shift their practice from a view of themselves as ‘experts’ to a view of themselves as facilitators of culturally inclusive practice (Ritchie, 2003:17), characterised by collaboration and genuine power sharing (Ka Hikitia, 2008)”.
 (Ngā Taonga Whakaako: Bicultural competence in early childhood, Williams, Broadly & Te-Aho, 2012)